 Similarly, Hypotension is low blood pressure.
-In this condition, the blood pressure typically falls below a Systolic value of 90 and Diastolic value of 60.
+In this condition, the blood pressure typically falls below a Systolic value of 90 and a Diastolic value of 60.

 Within prescribed limits, a low blood pressure reading is generally good.
 However, sometimes this condition can result in dizziness and tiredness.
 But if there are no adverse symptoms as such then there is nothing to worry about.

 Causes of High Blood Pressure

 While the exact causes of high blood pressure are still unknown, medical practitioners attribute this condition to certain factors namely:

 - Excessive alcohol consumption